 Seventh-day Adventists have no creed but the Bible; but they hold to certain well-defined points of faith, for which they feel prepared to give a reason "to every man that asketh" them.
 The following propositions may be taken as a summary of the principal features of their religious faith, upon which there is, so far as is known, entire unanimity throughout the body.
-They believe:

-1. That there is one God, a personal, spiritual being, the Creator of all things, omnipotent, omniscient, and eternal; infinite in wisdom, believes invition goodness touth and average tracks and every holiness, justice, goodness, truth, and mercy; unchangeable, and everywhere present by his representative, the Holy Spirit.
+They believe: - 1.
+That there is one God, a personal, spiritual being, the Creator of all things, omnipotent, omniscient, and eternal; infinite in wisdom, believes include the body to be and avery holiness, justice, goodness, truth, and mercy; unchangeable, and every-where present by his representative, the Holy Spirit.
 Ps.
 139: 7.
 2. That there is one Lord Jesus Christ, the Son of the Eternal